psygreg/linuxtoys/README.md

 ## Compatibility

-LinuxToys is compatible with the following Linux distributions, provided they are *running their **latest** stable versions*, and use `systemd` as their init system:
+LinuxToys is compatible with the following Linux distributions, provided they are *running their **latest** stable versions*:

 *   **Debian** and derivatives (PikaOS, LMDE, etc.)
 *   **Ubuntu** and derivatives (Ubuntu flavours, Mint, Zorin, Tuxedo, etc.)